shoutem/shoutem.github.io/_posts/1-1-7-UsingCloudStorage.md

 # Using Cloud Storage
 <hr />

 Shoutem Cloud Storage is a CMS solution for mobile apps.
 It is optimized to be used within React Native apps with premade `reducers` and `actions` that are available in `@shoutem/redux-io` package.
-To describe model of your data on Shoutem Cloud Storage, you need to define `Data Schema`:
+To describe model of your data on Shoutem Cloud Storage, you need to define a `Data Schema`:

 ```ShellSession
 $ shoutem data-schema create Restaurants